 Parenting – child development & learning about success & failure

-Talk Therapy Dublin meets clients presenting in their late teens and 20’s struggling with the results of this experience, often with significant depression, anxiety & substance abuse issues.
+Talk Therapy Dublin meets clients presenting in their teens and 20’s struggling with the results of this experience, often with significant depression, anxiety & substance abuse issues.

 We also have regular experience of adult clients struggling to do right by their children but this very struggle being the source of issues.
 One common example is an over the top extra curricular activity schedule from a young age leaving little time for exploratory play, trial & error and indeed family time.
 Another common theme is how “failure” is presented & handled within a family.